KDE/documentation-develop-kde-org/HIG/source/introduction/personas.rst

 limited*, we want to develop a smart desktop with rich functionality!

-To avoid misunderstandings: KDE will still be an option for educational, governmental or large enterprise usage – but it won't be the main focus when developing the default desktop.
+To avoid misunderstandings: KDE will still be an option for educational, governmental or large enterprise usage – but it will not be the main focus when developing the default desktop.
 KDE as a configurable set of tools can still be adjusted to meet the needs of any other user base.